ds2010/Covid-19/README.md

-# Production function of death
+# Performance of English NHS hospitals during the COVID-19 pandemic

 ## Variables